-Color models of the camera with a C-mount lens adapter are equipped with an IR cut filter mounted inside of the adapter.
-The location of this filter limits the length of the threads on any lens you use with the camera.
+The location of the IR cut filter limits the length of the threads on any lens you use with the camera.
 If a lens with a very long thread length is used, the IR cut filter will be damaged or destroyed and the camera will no longer operate.

-For more specific information about the lens thread length, see Section 1.7.3 on page 29.
+For more information about the location of the IR cut filter, see Section 1.7.3 on page 21.